NullHypothesis/obfs4PortScan/README.md

 We implement a simple rate limiter that limits incoming requests to an average of one per second with bursts of as many as five requests per second.

+## Deployment
+First, compile the binary:

+    go build

+Then, shut down the obfs4PortScan service on BridgeDB which runs under the bridgescan user:

+    systemctl --user stop obfs4portscan.service

+Then, copy the binary onto BridgeDB's host.
+It belongs into the directory `/home/bridgescan/bin/`.
+Once it's there, restart the service:

+    systemctl --user start obfs4portscan.service